cs1302uga/cs1302-styleguide/README.md

 ### Setup an Alias

 Since you will be using the `checkstyle` command often, you may want to set up a Bash alias to avoid typing the entire command each time.
-Do do this, add the following line to the end of your `~/.bash_profile` file:
+**To do this, add the following line to the end of your `~/.bash_profile` file:**

 ```
 alias check1302="checkstyle -c cs1302_checks.xml"